 One really cool thing about Olomouc is that it’s not on everyone’s radar, yet.
 Meaning that there aren’t hoards of tourists making the city feel like it’s bursting at the seams to accommodate them like in popular stops such as Prague and Cesky Krumlov.

-In the summer and peak travel season, Olomouc loses about 25% of its total population, the students who go home during summer break.
+In the summer and peak travel season, Olomouc loses about 25% of its total population as the students go home during summer break.
 While this may mean that all the bars and pubs won’t be open, there is still plenty to do and see in the city without fighting huge crowds and watching out for tourist traps.

-6. There is an epic castle and caves to visit nearby
+6. Visit an epic castle and caves nearby

-About a 20-minute drive from the city is Bouzov Castle, one of the most fairy tales like castles straight out of the pages of a storybook or Disney movie.
+One of the most stunning things to do in Olomouc is to drive about 20 minutes out of the city to Bouzov Castle, one of the most fairy tales like castles straight out of the pages of a storybook or Disney movie.
 The castle dates back to the 14th century but its current appearance is from the 20th century and a romantic looking place.

-7. Olomouc has the world’s most beautiful hospital
+7. Check out the world’s most beautiful hospital

 It’s hard to believe that this place is in use today and isn’t blocked off as a beautiful art gallery or something.
 You can walk around the exterior and if you’re lucky you can peek inside at all the gorgeous details from floor to ceiling.